Installation (computer programs): Common types

 Cross-platform installer builders produce installers that run on Windows, macOS and Linux.
-An example is InstallAnywhere by Flexera Software.
+An example is InstallAnywhere by Flexera Software, which is based on Java.
+An instance of native code is InstallAware Multi Platform by InstallAware Software, featuring build toolchains and a setup engine that runs without dependencies; it can also switch to console mode if a graphical user interface (GUI) cannot be displayed on Linux.

 Windows NT family includes an installation API and an associated service called Windows Installer.
 Microsoft provides a minimum level of tools required to create installers using Windows Installer in the freely available Windows SDK, instead focusing on the API to allow developers and third parties to leverage it in creating custom installers.
-Third party tools may supporting create installers using this API to speed the process.
+Third-party tools may supporting create installers using this API to speed the process.
 Examples include InstallShield (Flexera Software) and WiX (Outercurve Foundation).
 Installation authoring tools that do not rely on Windows Installer include Wise Installation Studio (Wise Solutions, Inc.), Installer VISE (MindVision Software), Visual Installer (SamLogic), NSIS, Clickteam, InnoSetup and InstallSimple.
+InstallAware for Windows Installer features a hybrid installation engine, whereby a setup may be executed using either the Windows Installer APIs, or directly through InstallAware's native code setup engine.
+This hybrid engine also provides the capability to switch installation modes at runtime.

-macOS includes Installer, a native package manager. macOS also includes a separate software updating application, Software Update but only supports Apple and system software.
-Included in the dock as of 10.6.6, the Mac App Store shares many attributes with the successful App Store for iOS devices, such as a similar app approval process, the use of Apple ID for purchases, and automatic installation and updating.
-Although this is Apple's preferred delivery method for macOS, previously purchased licenses can not be transferred to the Mac App Store for downloading or automatic updating.
-Commercial applications for macOS may also use a third-party installer, such as Mac version of Installer VISE (MindVision Software) or InstallerMaker (StuffIt).
+macOS includes Installer, a native package manager. macOS also includes a separate software updating application, Software Update, that only supports Apple and system software.
+Included in the Dock as of 10.6.6, and also in the Apple menu, the Mac App Store shares many attributes with the successful App Store for iOS devices, such as a similar app approval process, the use of Apple ID for purchases, and automatic installation and updating.
+Although the App Store is Apple's preferred delivery method for macOS apps, previously purchased licenses cannot be transferred to the Mac App Store for downloading or automatic updating.
+Instead of an installer, many macOS applications distributed outside the Mac App Store use an Apple Disk Image (.dmg file) that contains an application bundle to be dragged and dropped into the Applications folder; those applications are described as drag-install applications.
+These often feature prominent installation instructions and a shortcut to the Applications folder; that style of drag-install application was invented and published by Iris Artin (formerly Ben Artin) during the development of Fetch 5 and subsequently gained wide adoption.
+Commercial applications for macOS may also use a third-party installer, such as the Mac version of Installer VISE (MindVision Software) or InstallerMaker (StuffIt).

 System installer

+A system installer is the software that is used to set up and install an operating system onto a device.

+Windows Setup is the system installer of Microsoft Windows.